 A bowling bubble refers to a 'field of play bubble' or group of people which includes players, coaches, officials, and other support staff.
 There are maximum numbers permitted in bowling bubbles and these are outlined in our guidance.

-2. Can players play in more than one bowling bubble per day?
+2. How many bubbles can players be part of in one day?